 Lake Midway Provincial Park – A great spot for a picnic and a swim, this Park can be found about halfway down Digby Neck.

-Sandy Cove beach – Coming from Digby, Sandy Cove Beach can be found by turning right onto Bay Road in Sandy Cove, along Digby Neck.
-Follow this road to the end to arrive at a beautiful sandy beach.
+Sandy Cove Beach – Coming from Digby, Sandy Cove Beach can be found by turning right onto Bay Road in Sandy Cove, along Digby Neck.
+Follow this road to the end to arrive at a beautiful, sandy beach.
 This is a great spot to go for a stroll along the beach, find some sea glass and colourful rocks, or go for a quick swim.
-Mind you: the Bay of Fundy waters are cold anytime of year, but the warm and sheltered sandy beach more than makes up for the cold waters.
+Mind you, the Bay of Fundy waters are cold any time of year, but the warm and sheltered sandy beach more than makes up for it.

-When following the main road all the way to the end you will get to Boars Head Lighthouse, sitting at the top of the cliffy shores.
+When following the main road all the way to the end you will get to Boars Head Lighthouse, sitting at the top of the steep cliffs.
 There are some picnic tables here and awesome views over the Bay of Fundy.

 Balancing Rock Trail – The Balancing Rock Trail, just outside Tiverton on Long Island, is one of the signature trails of the area.
-This 2 kilometre long trail winds its way through forest and bog lands to the shoreline.
-Some unique flora and fauna can be found along the way, with signage explaining some of the unique plantations.
-The last part of the trail is stairs going down the Cliffside leading to the Balancing Rock.
-You will find picnic tables at the parking area at the start of the trail, and some seating along the way and at the end to catch your breath.
+This 2km long trail winds its way through forest and bog lands to the shoreline.
+Some unique flora and fauna can be found along the way, with signage detailing these special plants.
+The last part of the trail is stairs going down the cliffside leading to the Balancing Rock.
+You will find picnic tables at the parking area at the start of the trail, some seating along the way as well as at the end of the trail to catch your breath.

-Central Grove Provincial Park – Located about halfway down Long Island, this Provincial Park provides a small roadside picnic area with tables scattered through open fields.
-There is a picturesque walking trail to Bay of Fundy, 0.8 km (0.5 mi) each way.
+Central Grove Provincial Park – Located about halfway down Long Island, this provincial park provides a small roadside picnic area with tables scattered through open fields.
+There is a picturesque walking trail to the Bay of Fundy, 0.8 km each way.
 Great photo opportunities and rocky beach walks!

 Fundy View Trail at Freeport – The Fundy View trail offers parking and washroom facilities (in season).
-It is easy to find this trail, you’ll see the signs and parking on the right hand side of the road coming from Digby/Tiverton direction.
-Coming from Brier Island, the trail is located on your left hand side about 1 kilometre from the Brier Island ferry.
-How much time to spend here and distance depends on how far you go.
+It is easy to find this trail; you’ll see the signs and parking on the right side of the road coming from Digby/Tiverton direction.
+Coming from Brier Island, the trail is located on the left about 1 km from the Brier Island ferry.
+How much time to spend here depends on how far you go.
 If you only go out towards the viewing platform you will not need much more than 20 minutes.
-If you decide to hike out towards Beautiful cove, calculate about an hour total.
+If you decide to hike out towards Beautiful Cove, calculate about an hour total.

-Seal Cove – Seal cove on Brier Island is a particularly nice hike out to, yes, a seal colony.
+Seal Cove – Seal Cove on Brier Island is a particularly nice hike out to, yes, a seal colony.
 It’s not a very long walk, but do take some time to enjoy watching the seals.
-Of course you are overlooking the Bay of Fundy, increasing your chances of seeing whales as well.
-Once you get off the ferry, turn right towards the Coast Guard Station and lighthouse.
-From Brier Island Lodge, it is a 20 to 30 minute hike, about 10 minutes from the Coast Guard Station and lighthouse.
-Make sure to wear proper hiking boots.
-Depending on recent weather, the trail can get wet and soggy, so keep this in mind.
-Tip: low tide offers the best seal spotting opportunities and bring binoculars!
+Of course, you are overlooking the Bay of Fundy, increasing your chances of seeing whales as well.
+Once you get off the ferry, turn right towards the Coast Guard station and lighthouse.
+From Brier Island Lodge, it is a 20 to 30 minute hike, about 10 minutes from the Coast Guard station and lighthouse.

-Savary Park – Savary Provincial Park located in Plympton (7401 Highway 1) in the Fundy Shore and Annapolis Valley region is an open and hardwood-treed picnic area overlooking St Mary’s Bay.
+Savary Park – Savary Provincial Park located in Plympton (7401 Highway 1) is an open and hardwood-treed picnic area overlooking St Mary’s Bay.
 At low tide you can beach comb along the rocky shoreline.

 Weymouth Storybook Trail – The trail represents the five founding cultures in less than 1 km of trail through stories of the past displayed on interpretive panels designed to replicate an opened story book.
-You can enjoy the inspiring stories of the Mik’Maq, the Black Loyalists, the United Empire Loyalists, the New France Settlers and the Acadians.
+You can enjoy the inspiring stories of the Mi’kmaq, the Black Loyalists, the United Empire Loyalists, the New France Settlers and the Acadians.
 You can indulge yourself with a pleasant walk on the trail or you can bring your whole family.
-You can enjoy the picturesque waterfront while osprey and eagles soar over head and other types of wildlife are sighted from the gazebos which are located along the trail.
+You can enjoy the picturesque waterfront while osprey and eagles soar overhead.
+Other types of wildlife can be sighted from the gazebos which are located along the trail.
 The trail is complemented with playground and fitness equipment ideal for children and adults which are a compliment to a great family outing.

 Digby is blessed with one of Canada’s finest golf courses designed by Stanley Thompson, the famous Canadian architect responsible for such world-class courses as Banff Springs, Jasper Park and the Highlands Links in Cape Breton.
 With ingenious routing, the course winds through picturesque pine trees and over a meandering brook which widens into ponds on holes two and sixteen.

 The Digby Area offers great opportunities for both sea kayaking and wilderness canoeing.
-When planning your kayaking trip, make sure to check the tides first though: dragging your kayak across the ocean floor in order to get back is not the best experience!
+When planning your kayaking trip, make sure to check the tides first.
+Dragging your kayak across the ocean floor in order to get back is not the best experience!

-Depending on your experience and what you are looking for there are several options.
+Depending on your experience and what you are looking for there are options for everyone.

 KAYAK & BIKE RENTALS:

 Bring your friends and family for fun and adventure kayaking the Annapolis Basin.
 Beginners and experienced kayakers welcome.
-If you prefer land than water, grab one of our bikes and explore the beautiful landscapes of Digby and around.
+If you prefer land than water, grab one of our bikes and explore the beautiful landscapes of Digby.